Van Nuys Airport Citizens Advisory Council Biographies

 Ortiz comes to the Van Nuys CAC with a wealth of community involvement.
 As a homeowner in the community of Lake Balboa he hopes to be an effective voice on the council to address quality of life issues such as noise, pollution, beautification and community outreach.

-Laurence Rabe (appointed to the CAC in September 2007 by the Los Angeles Mayor’s Office)
+Laurence Rabe (appointed to the CAC in September 2007, representing the Los Angeles Mayor’s Office)

 Born in France, where her father was in the French Air Force, Laurence Rabe was exposed at an early age to flying.
 She was also introduced to rockets launching out of French Guyana, where she lived when her father was a Flight Director for the European launcher, Ariane.
 Rabe has also lived in Africa and Hong Kong.